fkyprianou/deved-platform/content/blog/en/vonage-verify-v2-is-now-ga-for-2fa-integrations.md

 ## What Will YOU Build?

 The new channels we've launched now give developers a wealth of options to integrate 2FA into their systems, side projects, and enterprise applications.
 The question is, what have you built?
 A passionate side-project turned startup with [Laravel](https://laravel.com/) or [Rails?](https://rubyonrails.org/) A rollout across a Node microservice architected enterprise?
 We want to know!
+[Head to our Community Slack](https://developer.vonage.com/en/community/slack) to talk to us.